MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/steps-desync.md

 ---
-title: Test report steps out of sync
+title: Test report steps are out of sync
-description: Understand discrepancies in test step order and how to overcome them.
+description: Understand what causes test step order discrepancies in test reports.
+See how to reconcile test report step order in App Center Test.
 keywords: test cloud, steps, skipped
 author: lucen-ms
 ms.author: lucen
-ms.date: 04/19/2022
+ms.date: 04/20/2022
 ms.topic: troubleshooting
 ms.assetid: 0b5ef2ec-0962-47ca-9279-f149f5bca569
 ms.service: vs-appcenter
 ms.custom: test
 ---

-# Test report steps out of sync
+# Test report steps are out of sync in App Center Test

-App Center Test creates reports that synchronize each test and test step across devices used.
-To organize the report, Test relies on the filenames and order of the screenshots it takes.
+App Center Test creates test reports that synchronize each test and test step across devices used.
+To organize the reports, Test relies on the filenames and order of the screenshots it takes.

-If your test suite runs on multiple devices, and allows devices to take different paths through your test code, test steps might appear to be out of order, skipped, or duplicated in the report.
+If your test suite runs on multiple devices, and allows devices to take different paths through the test code, test steps might appear out of order, skipped, or duplicated in the report.
 The report summary doesn't count tests with these symptoms as failures.

 The following pseudocode examples demonstrate this issue and a workaround.